javidahmed64592/cyber-query-ai/docs/API.md

 ## Frontend integration notes

 - The Next.js frontend uses `src/lib/api.ts` and expects the backend API under `/api` (same-origin in production, proxied in development).
+- In development mode, `next.config.ts` reads `config.json` at build time to configure the proxy URL for API requests.
-- Client helper functions: `generateCommand`, `generateScript`, `explainCommand`, `explainScript`, `searchExploits` map directly to the endpoints above and expect the response shapes listed.
+- Client helper functions: `generateCommand`, `generateScript`, `explainCommand`, `explainScript`, `searchExploits`, `getConfig` map directly to the endpoints above and expect the response shapes listed.
+- The `config.json` file is the single source of truth for host and port configuration, used by both the backend server and the Next.js development proxy.